oakes/clojure-assignments/1.1-clojure-basics/README.md

 ## Description

-Do all the "elementary" problems on 4clojure.
+Do some of the problems on 4clojure.
 Consider reading through [Do Things: A Clojure Crash Course](http://www.braveclojure.com/do-things/) to review Clojure fundamentals.

 ## Requirements

 * [Login to 4clojure](https://www.4clojure.com/login)
-* Complete all the [problems](https://www.4clojure.com/problems) marked as elementary
+* Complete the first sixteen [problems](https://www.4clojure.com/problems) marked as elementary
-* Optional: Keep working on problems with higher difficulty levels
+* Optional: Keep working on problems or try [ClojureScript koans](http://clojurescriptkoans.com/) for another challenge